shish/sdog/README.md

 A process monitor using an extremely limited (but still useful enough for me) subset of the systemd watchdog protocol

+"450 downloads in the last week" -- are people actually using this, or is pypi just full of bots? o.o;;  I welcome your feedback if you are actually a person :)

 ```
 Usage: sdog [options] -- daemon-to-run [daemon options]